Registered Nurse to Bachelor of Science in Nursing (RN-BSN)

 - What if I have my Bachelor’s Degree in another field?

 Second baccalaureate degree students are able to quickly move through our program within one year.
 Second BS degree students only complete 26 units of nursing coursework to complete the program.
-The Writing Proficiency Assessment (WPA), general education courses and international requirement are waived.
+The WPA, general education courses and international requirement are waived.

-- What is my chance of admission to the RN to BSN program?
+- What is my chance of admission to the RN-BSN program?

 Most students who meet the minimum program admission requirements including a minimum GPA 3.0, and also meet the university admission requirements will be admitted to the program.
-Please contact Dr. Helina Hoyt the SDSU-IV Nursing Program Coordinator for eligibility. [email protected]
+Please contact Collett Ashurst the SDSU-IV RN-BS Nursing Program Coordinator for eligibility. [email protected]

 - How much does it cost to attend SDSU?